Tashows/hyperstack/docs/client-dsl/javascript-components.md

 npm install @material-ui/core
 ```

-Next you import the objects you plan to us \(or you can import the whole library\)
+Next you import the objects you plan to use \(or you can import the whole library\)

 ```ruby
 # app/javascript/packs/hyperstack.js